Coarse Equivalences of Euclidean Buildings: Euclidean buildings

 We also fix a $W$-invariant inner product on $\RR^n$.
+The corresponding norm will be denoted by $||\cdot||$.
 Up to scaling factors on the irreducible $W$-submodules of $\RR^n$, such an inner product is unique.
-The group $W$ normalizes the translation group $(\RR^n,+)$, and the semidirect product $W\RR^n$ acts isometrically on $\RR^n$.
-We call this group the \emph{affine Weyl group}. \end{Num} In \cite{TiComo}, \cite{KL} or \cite{Par}, the translation group may be some $W$-invariant subgroup of $(\RR^n,+)$.
-Since we are in this paper only concerned with metric properties of Euclidean buildings, and since the affine Weyl group can always be enlarged to the full translation group without changing the underlying metric space and the set of affine apartments \cite[1.2]{Par}, there is no loss in generality here.
-From this viewpoint, every $p\in X$ is a \emph{special point} \cite[1.3.7]{BT}. \begin{Num}\textbf{Euclidean buildings} Let $W$ be a spherical Coxeter group and $W\RR^n$ the corresponding affine Weyl group.
+The group $W$ normalizes the translation group $(\RR^n,+)$ and the semidirect product $W\RR^n$ acts isometrically on $\RR^n$.
+We call this group $W\RR^n$ the \emph{affine Weyl group}. \end{Num} \begin{Num}\textbf{Euclidean buildings\ } Let $W$ be a spherical Coxeter group and $W\RR^n$ the corresponding affine Weyl group.
 Let $X$ be a metric space.
 A \emph{chart} is an isometric embedding $\phi:\RR^n\rTo X$, and its image is called an \emph{affine apartment}.
 We call two charts $\phi,\psi$ \emph{$W$-compatible} if $Y=\phi^{-1}\psi(\RR^n)$ is convex (in the Euclidean sense) and if there is an element $w\in W\RR^n$ such that $\psi\circ w|_Y=\phi|_Y$ (this condition is void if $Y=\emptyset$).
 We call a metric space $X$ together with a collection $\A$ of charts a \emph{Euclidean building} if it has the following properties.

-(EB1) For all $\phi\in\A$ and $w\in W\RR^n$, the composition $\phi\circ w$ is in $\A$.
+\textbf{(EB1)} For all $\phi\in\A$ and $w\in W\RR^n$, the composition $\phi\circ w$ is in $\A$.

-(EB2) Any two points $x,y\in X$ are contained in some affine apartment.
+\textbf{(EB2)} Any two points $x,y\in X$ are contained in some affine apartment.

-(EB3) The charts are $W$-compatible.
+\textbf{(EB3)} The charts are $W$-compatible.

 The charts allow us to map Weyl chambers, walls and half spaces into $X$; their images are also called Weyl chambers, walls and half spaces.
 The first three axioms guarantee that these notions are coordinate independent.
+We call $\A$ an \emph{atlas} or \emph{apartment system} for $X$.

-(EB4) If $a,b\subseteq X$ are Weyl chambers, then there is an affine apartment $A$ such that the intersections $A\cap a$ and $A\cap b$ contain Weyl chambers.
+\textbf{(EB4)} If $a,b\subseteq X$ are Weyl chambers, then there is an affine apartment $A$ such that the intersections $A\cap a$ and $A\cap b$ contain Weyl chambers.

+\textbf{(EB5)} If $A_1,A_2,A_3$ are affine apartments which intersect pairwise in half spaces, then $A_1\cap A_2\cap A_3\neq\emptyset$. \end{Num} The last axiom may be replaced by the following axiom \cite[Thm.~1.21]{Par}.